giaunguyen2604/document/test.md

 ```

 ### ⑨.
-Take Advantage of Object Literals <a name='9-take-advantage-of-object-literals-'></a>
+Take Advantage of Object Literals

 - Object literals can help make our code **more readable**.

 Example:

   - We want to show three types of users based on their roles.
-You can’t use ternary because the number of options exceeds two.
+  - You can’t use ternary because the number of options exceeds two.

-**Bad**
+**Bad** ❌

 ```jsx
 const { role } = user;